 Recently many people got a notification from the CFE- Comision Federal de Electricidad (or the federal electric commission in Mexico) stating that their service could be interrupted if they didn’t update their Constancia de Situacion Fiscal.

-And that’s because even CFE (Federal Electricity Commission) along with other companies like Cable TV, Telmex, gas services etcetera are requesting you to update your personal and fiscal information.
+And that’s because even CFE (Federal Electricity Commission), along with other companies like Cable TV, Telmex, gas services, etc are requesting you to update your personal and fiscal information.
 So that when they issue your electricity bills, tall information is correct as these are bills susceptible to deduction from earnings and have all the requirements that the law mandates.

 But don’t worry if you don’t have this document!
 They will not cut off your electricity.
-They are complying with the new tax laws that went into effect in January 2022 and have sent out a mass memo to all of its customers.
+They are complying with the new tax laws that took effect in January 2022 and have sent out a mass memo to all of its customers.

 So I suggest you wait.
-Because unless you need to sell a house, right now, or open a CFE account, or open a new internet service account today- then you really don’t need an RFC right away.
+Because unless you need to sell a house right now, open a CFE account, or open a new internet service account today- then you really don’t need an RFC in Mexico right away.
 You’d be better off waiting the 4 – 6 months in a “fila virtual” (virtual line, online) waiting to get your email notifying you of your appointment with SAT.

 Other Cases When You May Need an RFC

-There are some additional cases where even if you don’t plan to buy a house, set up new utilities, a new internet account, or generate an income in Mexico that you may still need an RFC.
+There are some additional cases where you may still need an RFC even if you don’t plan to buy a house, set up new utilities, a new internet account, or generate an income in Mexico.

 When I Recommend Getting an RFC

-If you are a resident in Mexico, you own property of any type or receive any type of income that originates from Mexico, or hold Mexican Bank accounts should at their earliest convenience start the process of acquiring their CURP.
-Once you do this you should start to consider getting your RFC, as well as your Tax certificate (Constancia de Situacion Fiscal) so you can be better prepared if it becomes more of a requirement in the future.
-At the very least it is a good idea to wait until the virtual queue isn’t so long.
+If you are a resident of Mexico, you own property of any type or receive any income that originates from Mexico, or hold Mexican Bank accounts should, at your earliest convenience, start by getting your RFC, as well as your Tax certificate (Constancia de Situacion Fiscal) so you can be better prepared if it becomes more of a requirement in the future.
+At the very least, it is a good idea to wait until the virtual queue isn’t so long.

-If you need assistance, please consider our COMPLETE Mexico Relocation Guide where you can find a directory of Facilitators to help you get your residency visa, your CURP, your RFC, and also our list of recommended CPAs in Mexico that can help guide you in the Mexican Tax Law.
+To work with reputable people, check out our COMPLETE Mexico Relocation Guide where you can find a directory of trustworthy and reputable Facilitators to help you get your residency visa, your CURP, your RFC, and also our list of recommended CPAs in Mexico that can help guide you in the Mexican Tax Law.